-There are also other constraints created by human activities:
+There are also other constraints created by men:

-- Construction of residential areas in villages with poor road mapping thus origin of the soil erosion;

-- > Clearing of trees at high scale;

-- Building without planning;

-- > The paths are steep and impassable during the rainy seasons;

-- > The roads in general in bad condition.
+- > The presence of slums in some urban areas ; - Construction of residential areas in villages with poor road mapping thus origin of the soil erosion; - > Pollution caused by household and city dump; - Clearing of trees at high scale; - > Building without planning; - > The paths are steep and impassable during the rainy seasons; - > The roads in the peril-urban areas are in bad condition.

-In spite of the constraints noted above, Rukarara- Kilned area has the following potentialities:
+In spite of the constraints noted above, western zone of Rwanda has the following potentialities:

-The soil fertility: the soil is very fertile and the population live out of farming and produce banana, cassava, sweet potatoes, tea and coffee which represents major assets for the project area.
+The soil fertility: at the periphery of urban areas, the soil is very fertile and the population live out of farming and export of product such as tea and coffee.
+This represents major assets for the western zone development.